What is GDPR (General Data Protection Regulation)?

 GDPR is great for you as an individual and an opportunity for your business

-What is GDPR and what does it mean?
+What is GDPR?
 GDPR is the evolution of the old Data Protection Act.
 It’s an EU regulation that the UK were instrumental in drafting and it is replacing the Data Protection Act, regardless of Brexit.
 GDPR stands for General Data Protection Regulation.
 GDPR comes into law on May 25, 2018.

-GDPR applies to any business that holds information on any EU citizen, regardless of where the person resides or where the business is based.
+GDPR applies to any business that holds information on any EU citizen, regardless of what country the person lives in or where the business is based.

 Many people are asking what is GDPR?
-At its core what is GDPR is pretty straight forward.
+At its core GDPR is pretty straight forward.
 Its objective is to protect us as individuals and ensure that companies are transparent about the data they hold on us, why they need it and who they share it with.

 As it stands right now, we often have no idea what these companies know about us or what they do with this information or who they share it with.
 What GDPR does is it puts people first.